 Here are the Best Baby Walkers of 2018!

 Usually about $80, available in a bunch of colors.
 This top-rated baby walker takes on the classic form of a traditional sit-in baby walker, but with some excellent features and style.
 When we took it out of the packaging, we were surprised at two things: first, how lightweight it was (only about 12 pounds), and second, how it folded up into a pretty thin format that could slide right under the bed for storage.
 So we were off to a good start!
 Popping it open was easy, and the walker takes on a pretty sleek and stylish shape and size.
 We liked the simple colors and contemporary lines, without compromising on features.
 The tray was large and wrapped around the side of the baby, which should increase safety by making it harder for your baby to reach to things to their right or left.
 What's also cool about the tray is that it includes a removable insert (like some of the best high chairs) that can be popped off and cleaned easily, and thrown right into the dishwasher (if you can fit it in!).
 The baby seating surface is soft and plush, and easy to wipe clean or remove for machine washing; the fabric is high quality, and we didn't notice any color bleeding or shrinkage.
-Once your baby is sitting in the walker, it has three height adjustments to help make sure your baby's little feet can actually reach the floor, and can support babies up to 30 pounds.
+Once your baby is sitting in the walker, it has three height adjustments to help make sure your baby's little feet can actually reach the floor (or the play mat), and can support babies up to 30 pounds.
 The rolling/gliding action was smooth and our test babies didn't seem to have any difficulty getting this to move on hardwood, tile, or linoleum floors.
 Carpets were a challenge of course, though thin-pile rugs or berber carpets were generally fine.
 With two parents standing on the second step and baby in the walker, we put it to the ultimate test: we let baby try to roll right to the parents, sending the front wheels of the walker right off the edge of the stairs.
 Well, the no-slip stair pads on the bottom did their job, and did it well: they stopped it right in its tracks, only letting the front wheels go about 2" off the edge and keeping the vast majority of the walker safe and sound.
 We didn't need to intervene at all, which was reassuring.
 So overall, we were really impressed with features and safety of this walker, all without sensory overload with tons of crazy toys attached.
 You have enough baby gear to keep track of already, no need to worry about the random toys that have popped off the baby walker.
 Of course, even with the safety features you need to be very careful when using any walker on any surface.
 Cons?
 Well, the wheels don't lock which is inconvenient, and the tallest height setting leaves something to be desired (if your baby is very tall, they will grow out of it sooner than is ideal).
 For a taller baby, check out the Safety 1st option below.

 Usually about $35, the VTech Sit to Stand is available in pinks and purples (pictured) or oranges and greens.
 When the dangers of sit-in baby walkers spread like wildfire through the press, this was one of the answers.
 Instead of having your baby sit inside the walker and roll around, this top-rated activity walker serves babies who have already learned to pull themselves up but haven't learned to walk independently.
 So it's a slightly different phase of use relative to a sit-in walker.
 The sit-in style can work for any baby with head/neck control, but this type of push-walker won't be useful until your baby pulls to stand.
 Once they do, they can grab the handles on this and get themselves into all sorts of trouble!
 Usually from about 9 months to 2 years of age or so.
 VTech calls this the "Sit-to-Stand" because it can be used as a little 2in1 activity center by popping off the play portion and placing it on the floor: baby can sit down next to it and play with the colorful toys.
 Then, it can be placed back onto the frame and unfolded and used as a push-around baby walker, that's the "stand" part.
 It's pretty underwhelming as a sit-down activity center, but it does do really well as a push-walker, and at a great price point.
 It's relatively inexpensive, and we found it to be stable, durable, and have some fun gadgets.
 For instance, a cute little telephone (probably the only one they'll ever see that still looks like this!), piano keys that play music, rollers and gear cogs, and light-up buttons.
 To power the music and lights, it takes two AA batteries which are actually included (that's rare!).
 Given the features and relatively low price, it's no wonder that it's been the best-selling baby walker on the market for several years now!
 Note that if you don't want the rolling walker part, but want a standing activity center that is very similar to this, VTech also makes an awesome Learning Table.
 Overall, we really liked this basic and inexpensive walker, and thought it was perfect for babies who are around 9-10 months old and ready to explore walking with some support.
 We also thought that it rolled much better on carpeting and rugs than any of the sit-in walkers, so this is a great option if you have wall-to-wall carpeting or a lot of thicker rugs.
 One other cool thing is that it has adjustable resistance settings for the wheels, so you can control how fast the wheels will spin.
 Younger kids will need it on the slower setting, and older kids or carpeting will probably call for the faster setting.
 Cons?
 Well, there's no adjustable handle height to accommodate a growing baby, and the friction of the tires on hardwood or tile could be improved to avoid the walker sliding sideways at times.
 But we can't really complain about that, since it basically makes it possible to turn this walker (unlike with some of the below options) without popping up the front wheels.